Skip to main content

 36 mentions Positive Neutral Negative

 The graphics of the game have received mixed reviews, with many players noting that while the art style is dated and occasionally clunky, it possesses a certain charm that can be endearing.
-Some users find the character designs inconsistent and amateurish, which detracts from the overall experience, yet others appreciate the visuals as a nostalgic reflection of its era.
-Overall, while the artwork may not be polished by modern standards, it does not overshadow the game's engaging story and gameplay.
+Some users find the character designs inconsistent and amateurish, detracting from the overall experience, while others appreciate the visuals as a nostalgic reflection of its era.
+Overall, the artwork is seen as a weak point, but the engaging story and gameplay can compensate for its shortcomings.

 • “The art style is crisp and cute, though you can see differences between it and Hanako Games' later titles.”